 This is also known as peritonsillar abscess.
 An abscess is a collection of pus.
-Quinsy is an uncommon condition where an abscess develops next to a tonsil due to a bacterial infection.
+Quinsy is an uncommon condition where an abscess develops next to a tonsil, due to a bacterial infection.
 It usually develops just on one side.
 It may follow an episode of tonsillitis or may arise on its own.
-The tonsil on the affected side may be swollen or look normal, but is pushed towards the midline as pus forms and the abscess next to the tonsil gets bigger and bigger.
+The tonsil on the affected side may be swollen or look normal.
+However, it is pushed towards the midline as pus forms and the abscess next to the tonsil gets bigger and bigger.
 Quinsy is very painful and can make you feel very unwell.
-It is treated with antibiotic medicines, but also the pus often needs to be drained with a small operation.
+It is treated with antibiotic medicines; however, the pus also often needs to be drained with a small operation.

 Cancer of the tonsil